garyk295/madridapiclab2/index.md

    - The oAuth flow has been enhanced slightly in this lab to include the passing of a payment ID in the oAuth flow.
 This is an important addition because in this scenario the user doesn't want to delegate authorization of a full 'scope' to the third party.
 The scope being used is 'payment approval' which means the user would be authorizing the third party to make ANY payment on their behalf.
 With the addition of the payment ID it means the user is authorizing the third party to make only the single payment being processed and not ANY payment.
 In this lab the payment ID is included in the URL as a parameter being passed between the different components.
 A more elegant and secure solution would be to enrich the access token to include the payment ID.
 API Connect has this capability and more information can be found on the Knowledge Center.

    [oAuth Metadata](https://www.ibm.com/support/knowledgecenter/en/SSMNED_5.0.0/com.ibm.apic.toolkit.doc/con_metadata.html)

+   - In this lab you will build the oAuth 2.0 provider API.

 <img src="/madridapiclab2/images/accesscodeflow.png" width="800">